imgly/background-removal-js/packages/node/README.md

 type Config = {
   publicPath: string; // The public path used for model a
   debug: bool; // enable or disable useful console.log outputs
-  proxyToWorker: bool; // Whether to proxy the calculations to a web worker.
-(Default true)
   model: 'small' | 'medium'; // The model to use.
 (Default "medium") };
 ```